John Grisham: Political activism

-Grisham is a member of the board of directors of the Innocence Project, which campaigns to free and exonerate unjustly convicted people on the basis of DNA evidence.
+Grisham is a member of the board of directors of the Innocence Project, which campaigns to use DNA evidence to free and exonerate prisoners who they believe have been unjustly convicted.
 The Innocence Project contends that wrongful convictions are not isolated or rare events but instead arise from systemic defects.
 Grisham has testified before Congress on behalf of the Innocence Project.

 Grisham has appeared on Dateline NBC, Bill Moyers Journal on PBS, and other programs.
 He wrote for The New York Times in 2013 about an unjustly held prisoner at Guantanamo.
 Grisham opposes capital punishment, a position very strongly manifested in the plot of The Confession.
 He believes that prison rates in the United States are excessive, and the justice system is "locking up far too many people".
 Citing examples including "black teenagers on minor drugs charges" to "those who had viewed child porn online", he controversially added that he believed not all viewers of child pornography are necessarily pedophiles.
 After hearing from numerous people against this position, he later recanted this statement in a Facebook post.
 He went on to clarify that he was defending a former friend from law school who was caught in a sting thinking he was looking at adult porn but it was in reality sixteen- and seventeen-year-old minors and went on to add, "I have no sympathy for real pedophiles.
 God, please lock those people up.
 Anyone who harms a child for profit or pleasure ...
 Should be punished to the fullest extent of the law."

 The Mississippi State University Libraries, Manuscript Division, maintains the John Grisham Room, an archive containing materials generated during the author's tenure as Mississippi State Representative and relating to his writings.
 In 2012, the Law Library at the University of Mississippi School of Law was renamed in his honor.
 It had been named for more than a decade after the late Senator James Eastland.
 In 2015, Grisham, along with about 60 others, signed a letter published in the Clarion-Ledger urging that an inset within the flag of Mississippi containing a Confederate flag be removed.
 He co-authored the letter with author Greg Iles; the pair contacted various public figures from Mississippi for support.
 Grisham supported Hillary Clinton's presidential campaign in 2016.
 In his 2018 Fall Convocation address to new students, Grisham described Mississippi State University as a place where he felt at home, noting, "I loved the big lecture halls, and I came to enjoy the professors.
 For the first time, after being at several schools, I was on a real campus with a diverse student body, different professors from around the world, big time sports, all of the activities that a big college can bring, and I really fell in love with State."